 How to Create a Customer Satisfaction Survey for Freshdesk

 Asking users for feedback after a support ticket has been solved is a very powerful business tool.
-Good customer support can make or break a brand, and customer satisfaction surveys (CSAT) are an excellent way of keeping tabs on how well your team support is doing.
+Good customer support can make or break a brand, and customer satisfaction score (CSAT) is an excellent way of keeping tabs on how well your team support is doing.

 The first step is creating a customer satisfaction survey form.
 For this tutorial, since we are focusing on Freshdesk automations, we will use an existing CSAT template.